top of page

 3. Watch for a peace treaty involving Israel

-4. Watch for events happening at the middle of the 7-years
+4. Watch for events happening at the middle of the seven-years

 The events listed below will begin at the midpoint of Daniel’s 7-year period and most will last until the end of the seven years.
 This three-and-a-half-year time period is stated in different ways in different places throughout the Bible.
 Since the 7-year period concerns the Nation of Israel, times are given as they were understood in Daniel’s time.